Medically reviewed by Drugs.com. Last updated on Apr 27, 2022.

-The diagnosis of frostbite is usually made based on your signs and symptoms, the appearance of your skin, and a review of recent activities in which you were exposed to cold.
+Diagnosing frostbite is based on your signs and symptoms, skin appearance, and a review of recent activities in which you were exposed to cold.

 - Rewarming of the skin.
-If it hasn't been done already, your doctor will rewarm the area using a warm-water bath for 15 to 30 minutes.
-The skin may turn soft and look red or purple.
+If the skin hasn't been rewarmed already, your doctor will rewarm the area using a warm-water bath for 15 to 30 minutes.
+The skin may turn soft.
 You may be encouraged to gently move the affected area as it rewarms.

 - Oral pain medicine.
 Because the rewarming process can be painful, your doctor will likely give you a drug to ease the pain.

 - Removal of damaged tissue (debridement).
 To heal properly, frostbitten skin needs to be free of damaged, dead or infected tissue.
-To better distinguish between healthy and dead tissue, your doctor may wait one to three months before removing damaged tissue.
+To better distinguish between healthy and dead tissue, your doctor may wait 1 to 3 months before removing damaged tissue.

 - Whirlpool therapy or physical therapy.
 Soaking in a whirlpool bath (hydrotherapy) can aid healing by keeping skin clean and naturally removing dead tissue.
 You may be encouraged to gently move the affected area.

 - Infection-fighting drugs.
-If your skin or blisters appear infected, your doctor may prescribe oral antibiotics.
+If the skin or blisters appear infected, your doctor may prescribe oral antibiotics.

 - Wound care.
 A variety of wound care techniques may be used, depending on the extent of injury.